-Just a quick recommendation—but see Stop Press below—if you need an overview of British prehistoric flint technology and typologies.
+Just a quick recommendation—if you need an overview of British prehistoric flint technology and typologies.
 Chris Butler’s Prehistoric Flintwork (Tempus 2005, affordable and widely available) is an excellent one-stop reference.
 The Mesolithic section is especially useful with a summary of microlith and major tool form typolologies.
 The rendition of Roger Jacobi’s microlith typology is covered on pages 94-6 and there’s a good summary of Early Mesolithic and Late Mesolithic chronological patterns—including the “Star Carr” and “Deepcar” types.
 To drill down any further you really have to start wandering through large excavation volumes where unfortunately few precise typological definitions are available or illustrated comprehensively.
 One rare exception is C.R.
 Wickham-Jones’ volume on excavations at Rhum (Society of Antiquaries of Scotland, Monograph Series No 7 1990, Edinburgh).
 The South Hebrides Mesolithic Project typologies (Mithen et al.) are probably a bit of a minefield although there are useful discussions.
 For clear and precise descriptive terminology for lithics, the Inizen volume (see next section) is invaluable, as is Andrefsky’s Lithics volume if used with caution.

 One man’s rod is another man’s backed?

 I’m currently using an amalgam of the following typological protocols:

 - Base template courtesy of Peter Rowe, Tees Archaeology NE Yorkshire Mesolithic Project (spreadsheet) adapted to include blank (blade/flake) data and secondary modification.